retypeapp/retype/components/code-block.md

 ## Disable line numbers

 Explicitly disabling the line numbering within code blocks is possible by using the `!#` specifier instead of `#`.

-This is expecially useful if the site wide [`snippets`](http://localhost:5000/configuration/project/#snippets) has been configured within your project `retype.yml` file.
+Disabling line numbers on a specific code block can be helpful if site wide [`snippets`](http://localhost:5000/configuration/project/#snippets) line numbering has been configured within your project `retype.yml` file.

 +++ Demo
 ```js !#